East Azerbaijan Governance Palace

-The East-Azerbaijan Provincial Palace (کاخ استانداری آذربایجان شرقی) is the main office for Iran's East-Azerbaijan provincial governor in downtown Tabriz.
+The East-Azerbaijan Provincial Palace (کاخ استانداری آذربایجان شرقی) is the main office for Iran's East-Azerbaijan provincial governor in central Tabriz.
 The history of the palace goes back to the Safavid and Zand eras, when it was named Aali Qapou.

-The original construction of the palace was supervised by Najaf Qoli Khan for the Safavid kings, when Tabriz was the Iranian capital.
+The original construction of the palace was supervised by Najaf Qoli Khan for the Safavid shahs, when Tabriz was the Iranian capital.
 During the Qajar era, Aali Qapu served as the residence for the crown prince of Iran.
 It was reconstructed and repaired under Naser al-Din Shah Qajar, when its name was changed to Shams ol-Emareh.
-Since the Iranian Constitutional Revolution, the palace has been used as the provincial governorship office (کاخ استانداری).
+Since the Iranian Constitutional Revolution, the palace has been used as the provincial governorship office.

 The main parts of the original building were destroyed in a fire in 1933, which was followed by a major flood.
-Remaining parts of the original palace were destroyed entirely by the East Azerbaijan governor at the time, Ali Mansur, and a new building constructed.
+Remaining parts of the original palace were destroyed entirely by Ali Mansur, the East Azerbaijan governor at the time, and a new building constructed.
 The new building which has survived up to now was mostly constructed in Mansur's time in Tabriz as governor.

 Part of the state building is open for public visitors.